zarf-dev/zarf/examples/podinfo-flux/README.md

 :::caution

-Only `type: oci` HelmRepositories are currently supported by the Zarf agent.
+Only `type: oci` HelmRepositories are currently supported by the Zarf Agent, and to use them you also must have a version of Flux new enough to include the `type: oci` key.

+Zarf will also inly automatically add the `insecure` key for registries on NodePort services so if you are hosting an http registry outside of the cluster you will need to manually add this key.

 :::